what-is-time/what-is-time.github.io/_posts/2018-09-02-Opening-pandoras-box.md

 I don't like any of the answers modern physics is giving me!

 And so I asked the question: What is time and what fundamental unit would I drrive it from?
 I don't know.
 Yet!

+My instincts (biases?) lead me towards [Shannon entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)).